 The leaves are both basal and stem.
-The basal leaves are tufted, obovate in shape (widest in the center, length around 1.5x width) with rounded tips, the margins with scalloped teeth, and taper to a short stalk with a thin wing.
+The basal leaves are tufted in a clump, obovate in shape (widest in the center, length around 1.5x width) with rounded tips, the margins with scalloped teeth, and taper to a short stalk with a thin wing.
 The stem leaves are similar, but smaller and more rounded and usually stalkless.
 Leaves near or in the inflorescence may have marginal hair, fine surface hair, and edges without teeth.
 From the tufted basal leaves emerge creeping stolons, up to one foot long.
 These may also have smaller stalked leaves.
 The stolons root at the nodes where the leaves form.
 The stolons then die in winter but a new plant forms the following spring where the stolon rooted.
 In warmer climates the basal leaves are evergreen.

 The inflorescence is a terminal spike of separated flower clusters, typically 6 flowers to a cluster, but there maybe only 4.
-In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of opposite green hairy bracts.
+In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of a pair of opposite green hairy bracts.
 Only a few flowers in each cyme open at one time.
 The spike elongates as flowers open from the bottom upward.